Prepare for a US Immigration Interview

 What to Expect at a US Immigration Visa Interview

-- 1Show up 15 minutes early.Better early than late!
+- 1Better early than late!
 You will likely need to get through security at the entrance.
 They'll let you know where you are supposed to go.Show up 15 minutes early.Advertisement

 - 2When you get to the appointed location, you will need to show the letter of appointment you received in the mail.Present your letter.

 - 3If you haven't yet, pay the interview fee.

 - 4Get your fingerprints and a photo taken.

 - 7Thoroughly review your documents before coming to the interview, to make sure nothing is missing, and to know where to find everything.The interviewer will ask to see your documents.